- Rob Bowman

 Mulder convinces Scully—herself always the resolute autopsy performer—to sneak into the government installation housing the bombing victims’ bodies and determine their cause of death, which, as it turns out, was not a result of the blast.
 Instead, they’re infected with an alien virus—an alien virus that isn’t alien at all, rather the first inhabitant of planet Earth, and the first clue in a conspiracy that will lead to an eventual extraterrestrial takeover by way of gestation in, and then ejection from, a human host (think Alien).
 But that’s not all.
 Somehow this connects to bee incubators in the middle of a cornfield, a flying saucer under Antarctica’s ice, and top-secret meetings between characters with names like Cancer Man (played by the chain-smoking William B. Davis) and The Well-Manicured Man (played by John Neville, though there’s never a close-up of his hands).

-Series director Rob Bowman leaps television to film quite effortlessly by adopting a cinematic look to his picture.
+Series director Rob Bowman leaps from television to film quite effortlessly by adopting a cinematic look to his picture.
 The locales are more extravagantly shot, but they’re no more exotic.
 Bowman’s task was actually quite difficult, only because the show already expertly depicted action in diverse environments.
 Several “two-parters” from the series could have easily made excellent films, and Bowman’s product feels like one of those.
-Consequently, there are a couple of moments in his direction that are mundane from a filmic perspective, but otherwise, they’re familiar for the show’s fans.
+Consequently, there are a couple of moments in his direction that are mundane from a filmic perspective, but otherwise, they’re familiar to the show’s fans.
 Isn’t that a problem?
 Shouldn’t a “based on a TV show” movie distinguish itself from the series?
 That’s a tricky question because while a director of this kind of movie should embrace their medium, the result shouldn’t feel like a departure from the series.
 Happily, this doesn’t (though I wouldn’t blame someone for griping that the film plays simply like an extended episode).